MikeG621/Platform/Readme.txt

 =========
 Version History

+ - Message Trigger And/Or read now checks for 1 instead of any odd value (JB)

 v5.7, 27 Jan 2022
  - More work from RandomStarfighter (JB)
  -- (TIE) New ctors for FG.Order, Mission Trigger